jar398/listtools/README.md

 [smasher](https://github.com/opentreeoflife/reference-taxonomy/) (see
-[article](https://doi.org/10.3897/BDJ.5.e12581)), which did something similar, and I felt a desire to rewrite it on a firmer theoretical foundation to make it "more sound", and to make create a free-standing tool independent of the Open Tree of Life project or any other framework.
+[article](https://doi.org/10.3897/BDJ.5.e12581)), which did something similar, and I felt a desire to rewrite it on a firmer theoretical foundation to make it "more sound", and to create a free-standing tool independent of the Open Tree of Life project or any other framework.

 This tool suite replaces the older ['checklist